dmx-systems/dmx-zukunftswerk/README.md

     * ZW UI language:
         * At first launch the browser's language setting is respected
         * The UI language chosen by the user is remembered
+    * Canvas:
-    * Canvas: item rotation is restricted to steps of 5 degrees, so resetting to 0 is easy
+        * Item rotation is restricted to steps of 5 degrees, so resetting to 0 is easy
+        * New "reset zoom" button sets the zoom back to "normal" (1)
     * Chat panel: scroll comment's OK/Cancel button into view when clicking Edit
     * Impressum/privacy policy: clicking the ZW logo returns to home page
     * Updated texts for the password-reset workflow